-Real estate, lending and insurance professionals play an important role in helping people purchase and financially safeguard what may be their biggest asset: their home or business.
+Real estate, lending, and insurance professionals play an important role in helping people purchase and financially safeguard what may be their biggest asset: their home or business.
 Consequently, home and business owners will turn to you for information.
 Here are some tips to help better assist your clients.

 - Be informed about flood insurance.
-Flood insurance is required for most loans for properties in the high-risk areas, and it is also strongly recommended for the moderate-risk areas protected by accredited levees where flood insurance policies can be purchased at a significantly reduced cost.
+Flood insurance is required for most loans for properties in the SFHA, and it is also strongly recommended for the moderate hazard areas (Zone X (shaded)) impacted by accredited levees where flood insurance policies can be purchased at a significantly reduced cost.

 For More Information

-For additional information on levees, levee risk, levee safety and mapping, visit FEMA’s Levee Resources Library or use the resources listed above.
+For additional information on levees, levee risk, levee safety, and mapping, visit FEMA’s Levee Resources Library or use the resources listed above.

 Answers to the most Frequently Asked Questions are provided for the following user groups: homeowners, engineers, surveyors and architects, insurance professionals and lenders, and floodplain managers.